factor-io/connector-trello/README.md

 First, you must generate an [application key](https://trello.com/1/appKey/generate) which will be listed as `key`.

-Afterwards, replace your application key, desired expiration date and optional particulars in the link below and run in it your browser.
-This will create your authentication token.
+Afterwards, replace your application key and other particulars in the link below.
+Your desired expiration date can be set to an amount of days or to `never`.
+Then, enter your customized link into a browser and it will create your authentication token.
 <br />
 <br />
 `https://trello.com/1/authorize?key=substitutewithyourapplicationkey&name=My+Application&expiration=1day&response_type=token&scope=read,write`